TravisThomasAC/cs250-FinalProject-Team9/README.md

 Here is the [instruction file](/instructions/project.pdf).
 Our professor is [Dr.Mohan](https://github.com/amohangit).
 Also, the PDF file we have here contains clickable URL which cannot be shown in GitHub.
 Please download each files or go to [RMarkdownPackage](/RMarkdownPackage) repository.

+To use our code,

+1. download the whole repository, then go to src repository.
+2. use ```javac *java``` to compile every java file in this repository, then use ```java musicSug``` to run main class.
+3. follow the prompt in terminal.

 ### Presentation

 If you want to check the raw code of my presentation, you can check our another [repository]().